Axentro/guide/config/cli-config.md

 ```
 available sub actions
- - save                 | save the specified options as default for sushi, sushid and sushim
+ - save                 | save the specified options as default for axe, axen and axem
  - show                 | show current default configuration
  - remove               | remove the default configuration
  - use                  | use the specified configuration